Enebeli Elebuwa

 Enebeli Elebuwa (1946–2012) was a Nigerian actor.

 Early life

-Elebuwa was born in the northern part of Delta State.
-He is an Ukwuani by origin from Isumpe quarters of Utagba-Uno in Ndokwa-West Local Government Area of Delta State.
+Elebuwa was born in Delta State.
+He was of Ukwuani origin from the Isumpe quarters of Utagba-Uno in Ndokwa-West Local Government Area.

 Death

-Elebuwa suffered a major stroke and was flown overseas for medical treatment.
-He died aged 66 in a hospital in India on 5 December 2012 and was laid to rest at Vaults & Gardens, Ajah, Lagos, formerly Victoria Court Cemetery.
+Elebuwa suffered a stroke and was flown abroad for medical treatment.
+He died at the age of 66 in a hospital in India on 5 December 2012 and was buried at Vaults & Gardens, Ajah, Lagos, formerly Victoria Court Cemetery.